-For the sides, we ordered the broccoli casserole, creamed corn, creamed potatoes and mac and cheese.
-For the main dishes, we ordered the fried catfish and chicken and dumplings.
+From Paula’s famous sides, we ordered the broccoli casserole, creamed corn, creamed potatoes and mac and cheese.
+For the main dishes, we ordered fried catfish and chicken and dumplings.

 Out of all of those things, I really enjoyed the catfish, macaroni, corn and potatoes.
 The rest was just … not bad.

 For example, let’s start with the chicken and dumplings.
 I have to rely on my mom’s opinion here because I didn’t try them due to caution around my peanut allergy.